TUDelft-MUDE/book/book/time_series/modelling.md

 $$\hat{\epsilon}=Y-\hat{Y},\hspace{10px}\Sigma_{\hat{\epsilon}}=\Sigma_{Y}-\Sigma_{\hat{Y}}$$

-Note that the BLUE itlself can only be used for prediction when the noise is white and uncorrelated in time ([Chapter 4.7](forecasting)).
+Note that the BLUE itlself can only be used for prediction when the noise is white and thereby uncorrelated in time ([Chapter 4.7](forecasting)).

 ### Estimation of parameters